401-python-joseph-zabaleta/401-python-reading-notes/class-commandLine.md

     - This requires a lot of practice with regex and is a powerful way to identify pieces of information and manipulate data.

 11. [Piping and Redirection](https://ryanstutorials.net/linuxtutorial/piping.php)
+    - Every program we run on the command line has three data streams:
+        - STDIN(0), STDOUT(1), and STDERR(2)
+    - Normally we get our outputs in the terminal but we can redirect them to a file to save, send or review.
+    - NOTE: When piping and redirecting, the actual data will always be the same, but formatting of that data may be slightly different to what is normally printed to the screen.
+    - Commands:
+        - `>` save output to a file
+        - `>>` append output to a file
+        - `<` Read input from a file.
+        - `2>` Redirect error messages
+        - `|` Send the output from one program as input to another program

 12. [Process Management](https://ryanstutorials.net/linuxtutorial/processes.php)
+    - This is how we control and manage a program.
+A program is a series of instructions to tell the computer what to do.
+    - Linux like most modern OS's is a multitasking operating system.
+    - `top`: gives us a snap shotof what is currently happening on the system.
+    - `ps`: Is another command that stands for processes.
+    - Sometimes programs crash and browsers freeze up and we need to end that process with `kill[signal]<PID>`
+    - CONTROL: WE have quite a bit of control over the running of our programs.
+    - NOTE: Normal users may only kill processes which they are the owner for.
+The root user on the system may kill anyones processes.

 13. [Bash Scripting](https://ryanstutorials.net/linuxtutorial/scripting.php)
+    - There is a whole tutorial dedicated to scripting: [Bash Scripting Tutorial](https://ryanstutorials.net/bash-scripting-tutorial/)
+    - Bash script in computing terms is similiar to a script in a theatrical terms.
+Its a document with a list of things to do.
+    - Allows us to define a series of actions to do without us inputing the commands.
+    - Interpreter is used to read and act on the bash script.
+    - `echo<message>` This is a simple bash script example.
+    - In our scripts the first line defines the interpreter to use.
+    - NOTE: Bash is picky about formatting.
+Ensure spaces are where they are needed and not put when they are not required.

 14. [Cheatsheet](https://ryanstutorials.net/linuxtutorial/cheatsheet.php)
     - This is a great reference sheet.
 It covers the main concepts of the terminal and has a small description of what each command does.
 Something good to look at from time to time and remember that "Oh I have manual pages!" might be good tool over Google.